lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 ### Level 9.

 1. [Major] Spell Trap: duration is fixed 2 turns.
+Level 1 spell deflection opcode lacks resource field => does not call aux spell when spell trap exhausted as it should.
+2. [Minor] Spellstrike: power 9 -> 0.
-2. [Harmless] Gate: summoning eff power 8 -> 0.
+3. [Harmless] Gate: summoning eff power 8 -> 0.
+4. [Major] Imprisonment: kills the victim after 5 rounds.
+Reword the description to advertize this important fact.
+Extended duration 5 rounds -> 1 turn for more time to cast freedom at the cost of the inconvenience of having to wait longer for kill to kick in.
+The implementation is still imperfect, as e.g. the kill and or freedom opcodes could be blocked.
-3. [Major] Meteor Swarm: second damage opcode save -6 -> -4.
+5. [Major] Meteor Swarm: second damage opcode save -6 -> -4.
+Use EE damage opcode features.
-4. [Minor] Wail of the Banshee: Misses display icon deaf opcode.
+6. [Minor] Wail of the Banshee: Misses display icon deaf opcode.
-5. [Harmless] Larloch's Drain: resist_dispel in several self-targeted opcodes 1 -> 3.
+7. [Harmless] Larloch's Drain: resist_dispel in several self-targeted opcodes 1 -> 3.
-6. [Harmless] Black Blade of Disaster: amount 0 -> 1 in create item opcode.
+8. [Harmless] Black Blade of Disaster: amount 0 -> 1 in create item opcode.
-7. [Major] Shapechange: Remove spurious natural abilities.
+9. [Major] Shapechange: Remove spurious shapeshift into elemental abilities.
 Play visual opcodes power 4 -> 9.
-8. [Minor] Freedom: lacks remove icons: 4 = Berserk, 130 = unconscious, 144 = entangle and 145 = grease.
+10. [Minor] Freedom: lacks remove icons: 4 = Berserk, 130 = unconscious, 144 = entangle and 145 = grease.
-9. [Minor] Bigby's Crushing Hand: add display stun icon opcode to aux spell.
+11. [Minor] Bigby's Crushing Hand: add display stun icon opcode to aux spell.

 ## B. 3.
 Divine spells.